CKs-Technology-News/PrivacyTools/README.md

 ### [Instagram](#instagram)

 Instagram is a [very privacy-invasive app](https://twitter.com/mame82/status/1464229264769884169) with biased results and feeds based on user profiles, it is also used as a manipulation tool and has a lot of censorship going against free speech.
 Lastly, it has an addictive and toxic UI design.
+You can request your entire data [over here](https://www.instagram.com/accounts/login/?next=/download/request/).

 Privacy oriented alternatives:
 - [Barinsta](https://github.com/austinhuang0131/barinsta) – Open-source alternative Instagram client for Android.